2012 Acura RL - Powertrain

 Cornering G Shift Control is a transmission feature that first debuted on the Sequential SportShift 6-speed automatic transmission.
 Cornering G Shift Control monitors the speed of each rear wheel independently to determine when the RL is turning.

 When the system detects a sufficient speed differential between the rear wheels, it will suppress an unwanted upshift.
-This prevents the transmission from upshifting during a corner, which could upset the chassis balance and would then require downshifting again at the corner exit when the throttle is applied.
+This prevents the transmission from upshifting during a corner, which could upset the chassis balance thus requiring downshifting again at the corner exit when the throttle is applied.

 Temporary Manual Operation in "Drive"